judyfong/Mih/lessons/lesson-7.md

 https://mms.is/eldri-prof-og-svor

 The tests aimed for Fourth graders are close to a CEFR B2.
-Meanwhile the test for Seventh graders is like a CEFR C1 and finally the test for Tenth graders is like a CEFR C2.
+Meanwhile the test for Seventh graders is like a CEFR C1 and finally the test for Tenth graders is like a CEFR C2 or advanced C1.